 2. Are there legal defenses?

-People accused of drug crimes under this statute can challenge the accusation with a legal defense.
-Three common defenses include accused people showing that:
+If you are accused of drug crimes under this statute, you can challenge the accusation with a legal defense.
+Three common defenses include you showing that:

-- they did not intend to sell meth.
+- you did not intend to sell meth.

 - a police officer conducted an unlawful search and seizure.